DetachHead/eslint-plugin-detachhead/docs/rules/suggestions-as-errors.md

 ## Rule Details

-this rule reports suggestions like this from the typescript compiler as errors:
+this rule reports suggestions from the typescript compiler as errors.

+example of a typescript compiler suggestion:

 ![](./images/suggestions-as-errors.png)